Parking is available throughout the UW-Milwaukee Campus to everyone, including students, faculty, staff, and visitors.

 UPARK is located off of N. Humboldt, north of the Capitol and Humboldt intersection.
 See map for details.

-- Route 40U: Runs from the W. College Avenue and W. Holt Avenue Park and Ride Lots (on I-94), servicing Oak Creek, Franklin, South Milwaukee, Milwaukee’s South Side.
+- Route 40U: Runs from the W. College Avenue and W. Holt Avenue Park and Ride Lots (on I-94).
+These lots service Oak Creek, Franklin, South Milwaukee, and Milwaukee’s South Side.

-- Route 44U: Runs from the Hales Corners (Highway 100 and W. Layton Ave at I-43) and State Fair (N. 76 St. and W. Kearney St) Parking and Ride Lots, servicing Franklin, Greenfield, Greendale, Hales Corners, New Berlin, Wauwatosa, and West Allis.
+- Route 44U: Runs from the Hales Corners (Highway 100 and W. Layton Ave at I-43) and State Fair (N. 76 St. and W. Kearney St) Parking and Ride Lots.
+These lots service Milwaukee’s southwest side and suburbs, including Franklin, Greenfield, Greendale, Hales Corners, New Berlin, Wauwatosa, and West Allis.

-- Route 49U: Runs from Brown Deer East Park and Ride Lot (W. Brown Deer Rd and I-43), servicing Brown Deer and Milwaukee’s North Shore.
+- Route 49U: Runs from Brown Deer East Park and Ride Lot (W. Brown Deer Rd and I-43).
+This lot services Brown Deer, Milwaukee’s North Side, and the North Shore.

 - Pull Ticket — Pushing the appropriate button will dispense a parking ticket.
 Users can use this ticket with pay stations or the exit station to pay for parking.